-MIIS: A Markdown based CMS for IIS
+MIIS: A Markdown File-based CMS for IIS and Azure

-Your Markdown-based documentation system or web site in less than 30 seconds!
+Set up your Markdown-based documentation system or web site in less than 30 seconds!

 - Out of the box support for all the most common markdown file extensions: